Cold War II poster

 The inciting incident occurs at 13 minutes when Sean Lau's wife and daughter are kidnapped by masked gunmen during a brazen daylight attack, and the kidnappers demand the release of Joe Lee in exchange for their safe return..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Sean makes the active choice to pursue the kidnappers by any means necessary while maintaining his position as Commissioner, refusing to resign despite pressure.
+This illustrates the protagonist's commitment to Sean makes the active choice to pursue the kidnappers by any means necessary while maintaining his position as Commissioner, refusing to resign despite pressure.
 He commits to uncovering the conspiracy rather than simply complying with demands., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Sean discovers evidence that the conspiracy goes far deeper than a simple kidnapping—it involves high-ranking officials and a plot to destabilize the entire police force.
+The analysis reveals that this crucial beat Sean discovers evidence that the conspiracy goes far deeper than a simple kidnapping—it involves high-ranking officials and a plot to destabilize the entire police force.
 What seemed like a personal crisis is revealed as a systemic attack.
 False defeat: his family is still missing and he's now facing institutional enemies., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (74% through) represents the emotional nadir.
 Here, Sean is suspended from duty and faces criminal charges.
 His family's location remains unknown and time is running out.
 He loses his badge and authority—the death of his identity as Commissioner and protector.
-Joe Lee is released, appearing to win., demonstrates the protagonist at their lowest point.
+Joe Lee is released, appearing to win., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Sean synthesizes crucial evidence that reveals the mastermind's identity and location.
 He gains information showing how to expose the conspiracy and rescue his family.
 He realizes he must act outside the law to uphold justice—combining his police skills with personal determination., demonstrating the transformation achieved throughout the journey.